Im-Rises/GameBoyEmulator/README.md

 # GameBoyEmulator

-GameBoy Emulator make in C++ with Visual Studio 2019.
+GameBoy Emulator make in C++ with Visual Studio 2019 using the library GLFW.

 ## Console specifications